Moral Re-Armament: Global spread

 In the 1950s and 1960s, MRA's work expanded across the globe.
 Buchman was a pioneer in multi-faith initiatives.
 As he said, "MRA is the good road of an ideology inspired by God upon which all can unite.
 Catholic, Jew and Protestant, Hindu, Muslim, Buddhist and Confucianist – all find they can change, where needed, and they can travel along this good road together."

+Australian Labor Party politician Kim Beazley Sr., member of the Australian Parliament from 1945 until 1975, became a staunch member of Moral Re-Armament, declaring his intention "to turn the searchlight of absolute honesty on to my motives".
+In 1971, he took two Yolngu (Indigenous Australian) men, Galarrwuy Yunupingu and Wulanybuma Wununggumurra (the latter a signatory to the Yirrkala bark petitions), to the MRA conference in Caux.
+He continued to champion the cause of MRA until his death in 2007.

 These ideas appealed to many in African and Asian countries, which were then moving towards independence from colonial rule.
 Leaders of these independence struggles have paid tribute to MRA for helping to bring about unity between groups in conflict, and for helping to ease the transition to independence.
 In 1956, King Mohammed V of Morocco sent a message to Buchman: "I thank you for all you have done for Morocco in the course of these last testing years.
 Moral Re-Armament must become for us Muslims as much an incentive as it is for you Christians and for all nations."

 In 1960, Archbishop Makarios and Fazıl Küçük, President and vice-president of Cyprus, sent the first flag of Cyprus to Buchman, at Caux, in recognition of MRA's help in gaining the country independence.

+Initiatives of Change

 In 2001, the MRA movement changed its name to Initiatives of Change (IofC).